StellarRach/Counter-Strike-Augmented-Edition/CSAE PBR Manual.md

 # _CSAE_ Physically Based Rendering (_PBR_) Manual

-[_PBR_](https://en.wikipedia.org/wiki/Physically_based_rendering) is a rendering technique that many modern game engines utilizes.
+[_PBR_](https://en.wikipedia.org/wiki/Physically_based_rendering) is a rendering technique that many modern game engines utilize.
-_CSAE_ introduced this technique to improve the rendering quality of _AWM_.
+_CSAE_ has introduced this technique to improve the rendering quality of _AWM_.

 Note that _CSAE_ hasn't introduced other graphics techniques yet, thus you should only expect some special effects instead of the whole video quality from _PBR_.